gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - With a single defined (or default) build type, the binary task names and output directories will NOT contain the build type.
     - With multiple defined build types, task names and output directories for each variant will include the build type.
 - When resolving the dependencies of a binary `b`, for a dependency on library `l`:
-    - Prefer a binary for library `l` that has a build type with a matching name.
+    - Select a binary for library `l` that has a build type with a matching name.
-    - Otherwise, select a library `l` that has a build type with a matching `debug` flag.

 ## Story: Automatically specify standard debug and release flags for build type